 We show that these dynamics have been greatly amplified post-2015, which we attribute to an unintended consequence of Treasury policy changes.
 In 2015, the Treasury decided to hold much larger cash balances in the Treasury General Account at the New York Fed (U.S. Department of the Treasury (2015b)).
 This has greatly extended the period that the Treasury can operate under extraordinary measures without issuing new debt on a net basis.

 Interacting with the policy of regular and predictable issuance, this has resulted in periods where the Treasury has systematically increased the duration of its liabilities by running off bills and issuing bonds and notes.

-We hope our study encourages further research on the role of Treasury rules in shaping the maturity structure of public debt and the economic forces behind those rules.
-We posit that the Treasury adopted its policy of regular and predictable issuance in response to intermediation constraints, aligning with narratives from historical and practitioner accounts.
-Our empirical results further suggest that rules designed to support dealers can have significant effects on debt maturity.
+We hope our study encourages further research on the role of Treasury rules in shaping the maturity structure of public debt and the economic forces behind them.
+We posit that the Treasury adopted its policy of regular and predictable issuance in response to intermediation constraints, consistent with historical and practitioner accounts.
+Our findings suggest that rules designed to support dealers can have significant effects on the maturity structure of the public debt and, more broadly, that even well-intentioned rules can have unintended consequences.